 Never use your normal email address.
 It'll be immediately flooded with spam.
 Instead, set up a dedicated email account.
-As a powerful free option, Gmail's among the best.
-See more stopping spam tips below.
+As a powerful free option, Gmail is among the best.

-It may sound obvious, but focus your time on entering contests with goodies you actually want to win.
+It may sound obvious, but focus your time on entering contests with prizes you actually want to win.